Summary of input provided on management measures to address key threats to Southern Resident killer whales

 Southern Resident Killer Whales were listed as Endangered under the Species at Risk Act (SARA) in 2003.
-Southern Resident Killer Whales are an iconic species, and supporting their recovery is a key priority for the Government of Canada.
+Southern Resident Killer Whales are an iconic species and supporting their recovery is a key priority for the Government of Canada.
 In 2018, it was determined that Southern Resident Killer Whales are facing imminent threats to their survival and recovery.
 In support of their recovery, a number of management measures were implemented, beginning in 2018.

 In 2019, the Government of Canada implemented a suite of measures to further protect and support the recovery of Southern Resident killer whales, including:

 - implemented area-based fishing closures to increase Chinook salmon availability in Southern Resident Killer Whale foraging areas

 - Interim Sanctuary Zones;

-- voluntary fishing avoidance zone measures (cease fishing within 1000m of killer whales)
+- voluntary fishing avoidance zone (stop fishing within 1000m of killer whales)

 - voluntary vessel measures to minimize disturbance in the presence of killer whales.